marcos-senn/dentista/README.md

 ## Some Features

--Service Listings: Detailed descriptions of the dental services offered by the clinic.
+- Service Listings: Detailed descriptions of the dental services offered by the clinic.
--Contact Information: Easily accessible contact details including email, phone number, and clinic address.
+- Contact Information: Easily accessible contact details including email, phone number, and clinic address.
--Google Maps Integration: An embedded map showing the clinic's location for easy navigation.
+- Google Maps Integration: An embedded map showing the clinic's location for easy navigation.
--Responsive Design: Ensures a seamless experience on various devices, including mobile and desktop.
+- Responsive Design: Ensures a seamless experience on various devices, including mobile and desktop.
--Interactive User Interface: A user-friendly and engaging interface.
+- Interactive User Interface: A user-friendly and engaging interface.
--Fixed NavBar: A fixed navigation bar for better mobile experience.
+- Fixed NavBar: A fixed navigation bar for better mobile experience.